 The operations and profitability of the company are dependent on the management support services provided by Embassy Limited to the company in terms of a management support services agreement.
 Should either party terminate the management support services agreement prior to the expiry of its term, or, should Embassy Limited decide not to renew the agreement following the lapse of the term thereof, the company would need to seek a new management support services provider or individuals to occupy the executive management roles of the company.
-The company may be unable to replace the services provided by Embassy Limited within the short term.
+The company may be unable to replace the services provided by Embassy Limited within the short term and/or on the same or similar terms.
 This could have a material adverse effect on the company's business and results of its operations.